zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 [Feed Me][feed-me] application, a website where users can order food, is a good example that Cam Jackson used to demonstrate MFEs in his [micro-frontends article][micro-frontends].
 Here we use the same application but design it for mobile, hope it can be a standard application that shows MFEs architecture, like [TodoMVC][TodoMVC] does for MV* framework.
 The business is described below [[4]][feed-me] :

 - There should be a restaurant screen where users can search, filter and browse for restaurants.
-- Each restaurant needs a screen that shows its menu items and allows a user to order.
+- Each restaurant needs a screen that shows its menu items and allows users to order.
 - Users should have a profile page where they can see their order history, track delivery, and customize their payment options.

 ![Design for Feed Me][feed-me-design]